Physical Therapy Guide to Compartment Syndrome

 - Avoiding certain activities altogether

 - Mastering strategies for recovery and maintenance of good health (e.g., allowing your muscles and joints proper rest time)

 - Modifying your workplace to lower risk of injury

 How Can a Physical Therapist Help Before & After Surgery?

-In the event that your case of compartment syndrome requires surgery (either due to an acute injury or chronic condition), postoperative physical therapy will be essential to a successful recovery.
-Your physical therapist will be in close communication with your surgeon regarding the nature of your procedure, expected timelines for healing, and your progress during rehabilitation.
-As a health care team, your providers will develop a plan to ensure your body has adequate time to heal, while incorporating strategies to restore your motion, mobility, strength, and function.
+If you need surgery (either due to an injury or chronic condition), physical therapy after surgery will be essential to a successful recovery.
+Your physical therapist will work closely with your surgeon regarding the nature of your procedure, expected timelines for healing, and your progress during rehab.
+As a health care team, your providers will develop a plan to ensure your body has enough time to heal.
+Your physical therapy treatment plan will include exercises and methods at the right times to restore your movement, mobility, strength, and function.